Key Co-Funder information

-Sancus BMS Group Limited and its subsidiaries (“Sancus”) arrange and administer loans, connecting funders with borrowers and providing a framework for the payment and collection of monies.
-In the UK, Sancus Funding Limited is authorised by the Financial Conduct Authority (“FCA”) to carry out the regulated activity of operating an electronic platform in relation to lending (commonly referred to as marketplace lending).
+Sancus Group Holdings Limited and its subsidiaries (“Sancus”) arrange and administer loans, connecting funders with borrowers and providing a framework for the payment and collection of monies.
+In the UK, Sancus Lending (UK) Limited is authorised by the Financial Conduct Authority (“FCA”) to carry out the regulated activity of operating an electronic platform in relation to lending (commonly referred to as marketplace lending).

 Sancus is committed to full transparency and open communication.
 It seeks to ensure that those who participate in loans through the Sancus platform (“Co-Funders”) have access to all necessary information in order to make an informed decision whether to participate in a particular loan opportunity to a prospective borrower (“Borrower”).
 Sancus does not provide financial, legal, tax or other advice to Co-Funders or Borrowers or give any assurance as to the suitability of a loan to their financial situation.

-Before participating in a loan, Co-Funders should review the following information, together with the Co-Funder Terms & Conditions and Risk Warning.
+Before participating in a loan, Co-Funders should review the following information, together with the Co-Funder Terms & Conditions and Risk Warning (below).

 - Loan Types: Loans arranged by Sancus are asset-backed loans, generally used by the Borrower for property development or bridging purposes.
 Each loan benefits from security, the form of which varies from loan to loan.
 It will typically include a first-ranking charge on property (real estate or land) and, in the case of loans to companies, personal guarantees of directors or shareholders, a legal charge over the share capital of the Borrower and an all-assets debenture granted by the Borrower.
 The security package applicable to a specific loan opportunity is detailed on the Sancus platform.